 Wherever you travel you should always carry a shawl and Italy is no exception.
 You will love this versatile wrap for short-sleeved dresses or tops.
 Remember, when you enter a church in Italy, you must cover your shoulders — Click here for prices

-What better way than to hide a multitude of sins underneath this beautiful, (and so very Italian) swing poncho.
+What better way than to hide a multitude of sins underneath this beautiful, (and so very Italian) pure cashmere poncho.
 I love it and so will you.

 It comes in lots of different shades but personally, I think black is the only way to go in Italy.